 - The Trust had available a full range of policies, procedures and guidance for staff available on the trust's 'StaffZone'.
 These were readily available for staff working in the community to access and those seen were in date and met with current best practice guidance. - Risk management and quality measurement of services was monitored through the nursing and quality directorate.
 Information was fed into this group who then reported directly to the trust board.
 We saw that the trust responded to urgent initiatives through the formation of sub groups to review issues and actions taken such as the pressure ulcer sub group formed in response to concerns about the number of pressure ulcers in certain community teams.
-However we noted that although the recruitment and retention and
+However we noted that although the recruitment and retention and equipment challenges had been identified as a risk and had action plans in place to address them, staff were still reporting instances where lack of staff or equipment was causing harm to patients.

-Are Community Health Services for Adults well-led?
+Are services well-led?

-- equipment challenges had been identified as a risk and had action plans in place to address them, staff were still reporting instances where lack of staff or equipment was causing harm to patients. - The Trust gathered information and data which enabled them to benchmark their performance against other similar trusts and the different areas within the trust.
+The Trust gathered information and data which enabled them to benchmark their performance against other similar trusts and the different areas within the trust.
 The performance information included CQUIN's (Commissioning for Quality and Innovation) targets which linked payments to local quality improvement goals.